Compliance

 • Insurance companies (§ 24 VAG)

-• Anti-money laundering obliged entities under § 2 GwG (including real estate agents, art dealers, notaries in certain transactions)
+• Money laundering-obliged entities under § 2 GwG (also real estate agents, art dealers, notaries in certain transactions)

 • Defense companies